ianstormtaylor/slate/docs/reference/slate/mark.md

 `Mark.create(properties: Object) => Mark`

-Create a mark from a plain Javascript object of `properties`.
+Create a mark from a plain JavaScript object of `properties`.

 ### `Mark.createSet`

 `Mark.createSet(array: Array) => Set`

-Create a set of marks from a plain Javascript `array`.
+Create a set of marks from a plain JavaScript `array`.

 ### `Mark.fromJSON`